-You may be wondering how long you have to take Epclusa to treat hepatitis C. You’ll likely use the drug once daily for 12 weeks.
+You may be wondering how long you have to take Epclusa to treat hepatitis C. You’ll likely take the drug once daily for 12 weeks.
 This is the amount of time it takes for Epclusa to clear the hepatitis C virus from your body.

-It’s extremely important to not miss or skip doses of Epclusa.
+It’s extremely important not to miss or skip doses of Epclusa.
 Missed or skipped doses can lower the level of the drug in your blood, which may cause Epclusa to work less well than usual.
 As a result, the drug may not clear the hepatitis C virus from your system.

 To avoid missing a dose, try setting a reminder on your phone.
 If you do miss a dose of Epclusa, it’s important that you call your doctor right away.
 They’ll advise you on the best action for you to take.